Bob Froese: New York Rangers

 Following his trade to the Rangers, Froese became half of one of the best tandems in the NHL along with the man he lost the Vezina Trophy to the year before, John Vanbiesbrouck.
 Appearing in only 28 games that season for the Rangers, he set the team record for most penalty minutes in a season, with 56.
 Following the season and the Rangers' early exit from the playoffs, Froese went to the IIHF World Championships in Vienna, Austria, where he shut out the Soviet Union during a 0–0 tie.

 On November 29, 1987, Froese briefly became the second NHL goalie to score a goal in a game.
 An errant pass by the New York Islanders' Brent Sutter slid the length of the ice and into the Islanders' empty net on a delayed penalty call.
 Froese, who had appeared to make a save seconds earlier, was given credit for the goal.
 Later reviews showed that the shot had actually hit the post and not Froese, so the goal was given to David Shaw.

 Altogether, he played for a total of eight seasons, appearing in 242 games and winning 128.

 Coaching career

 Following his career, Froese joined the New York Rangers coaching staff as their goaltending consultant, working primarily with young prospects Mike Richter and Corey Hirsch.
 Following two years on the Rangers staff, he joined the New York Islanders in the same role.
 After three years on the Islanders staff, Froese stepped away from hockey to pursue ministry full-time.

+Post-hockey career

+The death of Froese's teammate Pelle Lindbergh left Froese asking himself if he was ready to pass on, which led him to study religion.
+After leaving hockey, Froese earned an M.A. in Pastoral Counseling, followed by a Ph.D. in Biblical Counseling.
+He became the senior pastor of the Faith Fellowship Church in New York State, remaining for 24 years.
+He also served as the director of the National Biblical Counseling Association.
+Froese is now retired from both positions.

 Personal life

-Froese is married to his high school sweetheart Ruth.
+Froese married his high school sweetheart Ruth, c.
+1977.
+Ruth earned a bachelor's in psychology, followed by a Master's in Biblical Counseling, and works as a Biblical Counselor.

+The couple has four sons, two daughters-in-law, and a grand-daughter.